sdsu-its/book-i-clicker-quickstart/README.md

-# i&gt;Clicker Quick Start {#i-clicker-quick-start}
+# i>Clicker Quick Start {#i-clicker-quick-start}

-i&gt;clicker 2 - Faculty Quick Start Guide
+i>clicker 2 - Faculty Quick Start Guide

 Software

-The i&gt;clicker software is packaged in a single folder which includes the i&gt;clicker app as well as the Blackboard integration for use at SDSU.
-You can download the latest version of i&gt;clicker for use BlackBoard from the ITS website, [http://its.sdsu.edu/tech/iclicker/download](http://its.sdsu.edu/tech/iclicker/download).
-Computer specific directions for installing the i&gt;clicker software can be found on the Download Page, listed above.
+The i>clicker software is packaged in a single folder which includes the i>clicker app as well as the Blackboard integration for use at SDSU.
+You can download the latest version of i>clicker for use BlackBoard from the ITS website, [http://its.sdsu.edu/tech/iclicker/download](http://its.sdsu.edu/tech/iclicker/download).
+Computer specific directions for installing the i>clicker software can be found on the Download Page, listed above.

 Instructor Kit

-Pick up your i&gt;clicker kit at the ITS Faculty Instructional Technology Center (FIT Center) in AH-1109\.
+Pick up your i>clicker kit at the ITS Faculty Instructional Technology Center (FIT Center) in AH-1109\.
 Call 4-6348 to set up your appointment for training and to pick up your Instructor Kit.

 Your Instructor Kit will contain: